sems/haskell-asteroids/README.md

 # haskell-asteroids
-To run the application `cabal run asteroids`
+To run the application first `cabal update`, then `cabal run asteroids`.